 We will show you how to install MariaDB on CentOS 7.
 MariaDB is a community-developed fork of MySQL.
 MariaDB is a free and open source database software, widely used ranging from websites to banking software.
 It is an improved, drop-in replacement for MySQL.
-It is one of the most popular database servers in the world, developed after the acquisition of MySQL by Oracle Inc. to sta free and open source.
-Installing MariaDB on CentOS 7, is an easy task, just carefully follow the steps of this tutorial and should have MariaDB installed on CentOS 7, in less then 10 minutes.
+It is one of the most popular database servers in the world, developed after the acquisition of MySQL by Oracle Inc. to stay free and open source.
+Installing MariaDB on CentOS 7 is an easy task, just carefully follow the steps of this tutorial and should have MariaDB installed on CentOS 7, in less than 10 minutes.
 Let’s get started!

 1. Login via SSH and update the system

 To install MariaDB on your CentOS 7 server you need to have a full root access to the server.
 Full root SSH access is included with all our Linux VPS hosting plans.
 Before you continue with the instructions below, connect to your server via SSH and make sure your system software is up to date.